Our Staff

 Julie Clark

-Julie, a graduate of Coupeville High School, moved to Whidbey the summer of 2004.
-She graduated University of Evansville with a BA in English, and worked in the food service industry along both coasts before returning to Whidbey the winter of 2021.
+Julie, a graduate of Coupeville High School, moved to Whidbey Island the summer of 2004.
+She graduated University of Evansville with a BA in English and worked in the food service industry along both coasts before returning to Whidbey the winter of 2021.
 Before joining PRI, Julie worked as an administrative assistant in her home church, the Coupeville United Methodist Church.
 "My favorite part of working for PRI is learning about the different flowers grown in the Native Plant Center.
 Before working here, I didn't know anything about native plants, and I don't come from a science background, so it has been a learning experience for me."

 Facilities Manager - Part Time